meilisearch/documentation/guides/advanced_guides/configuration.md

 - `Development`: the [master key](/guides/advanced_guides/authentication.md) is **optional**, and logs are output in "info" mode (_console output_).

 If the server is running in development mode more logs will be displayed, and the master key can be avoided which implies that there is no security on the updates routes.
-This is useful to debug when integrating the engine with another service
+This is useful to debug when integrating the engine with another service.

 **Default value**: `development`